How to get the most out of the customer reviews with an Airtable system

 Use reviews to write trustworthy claims

-– People believe other people more than they trust a business that talks about themselves.
+– People believe other people more than they trust a business that talks about itself.

 “76% of consumers are more likely to trust content shared by their peers rather than content shared by brands.”

 Use this data to your advantage.
-Present your features or something you would like your customers to know in a way where it’s described with a user-generated review.
+Present your features or something you would like your customers to know in a way it is described with a user-generated review.

 Write your copy and product description using the voice of your customers